My FICO logo $$$$$$$$$$$ 9876 5432 1234 5678 CREDIT CARD KELLY SMITH 11/26 My FICO logo

 View all FICO Scores & Credit Reports articles

-How Can Your Credit Score Affect Your Mortgage Rate?
+How Does Your Credit Score Affect Your Mortgage Rate?

 October 22, 2018, by Rob Kaufman

 When creditors are considering whether or not to provide you with a mortgage loan (and what interest rate to charge you), one of the first items they review is your credit score.
-Simply stated, the higher your credit score, the lower interest rate the lender will charge you.
+Typically, the higher your credit score, the lower the interest rate the lender will charge you.

 What does this mean?
 Well, if you've decided you want to take out a mortgage or refinance, it's a good idea to first check your credit scores (and your credit reports) from all three major credit bureaus.
 Knowing where you stand, as far as your credit goes, will help you get the credit you deserve.
 And, if your score is not as high as you'd like it to be, you can start working on raising it before starting your mortgage search.

-To find out what your mortgage interest rate would be, you can always use this myFICO calculator.
-However, we've made it even easier for you to see and understand the numbers by with the chart below (based on national rate averages for a 30-year fixed loan of $200,000).
+To get insight into what your mortgage interest rate could be based on credit score, you can use this myFICO calculator.
+However, we've made it even easier for you to see and understand the numbers by with the chart below (based on national rate averages for a 30-year fixed loan of $250,000 as of 8/19/2025).

-Although the difference in monthly payments is "only" $193 (please note, that the word "only" is in quotes) between the highest and lowest credit score, the total interest paid differs by $69,751!
+Although the difference in monthly payments is "only" $169 (please note, that the word "only" is in quotes) between the highest and lowest credit score tiers, the total interest paid differs by $60,980!
 That's a lot of extra interest to pay because of a low credit score.
-We'll also mention that the extra $193 per month comes out to an additional $69,480 in monthly payment.
-In essence, if you're at the lowest end of the credit score spectrum, at the end of 30 years, you'd have paid a total of $139,231 more than if you received your loan while at the higher end of the credit score spectrum.

 How and when credit scores start affecting your loan

-Credit scores at 720 or above are considered "excellent" and will help you obtain the lowest interest rate and best terms on a mortgage.
+Credit scores at 800 or above are considered "exceptional" and will help you obtain the lowest interest rate and best terms on a mortgage.
 Typically, the lower your score moves down the scale, the higher your interest rate becomes - especially when you start entering the mid-to-low 600's.

 Many lenders use a process called, "loan-level pricing".
 It basically works like this: the credit score scale is sliced up into 20-point increments.
 A borrower's rate adjusts with each 20 point move up or down the scale.
 So, every time a borrower's score doesn't go down a "level", there's an increase in cost... and vice-versa.